shakilaust/gatsby-blog/src/pages/blog/2018/12/dear-middlewares/index.md

 An important feature of middleware is chaining.
 How can we do that with what we have written so far?

-Let's say we want to add a common error catching behaviour.
+Let's say we want to add a common error catching behavior.
 That is- we want a common place where we can catch any thrown error.

 We will modify `dispatch` one more time: